• Free shipping on all orders

 Learn more »

-As animal lovers, a situation we hope to never encounter is a pet of ours killing or injuring another, whether that’s another of our pets, a neighbor’s pet, a stranger’s pet, or a stray.
-Unfortunately, dogs killing cats does sometimes happen and, in many cases, the dog owner is completely blindsided and cannot understand why their usually sweet dog would kill a cat.
+As animal lovers, we hope never to encounter a situation in which our pet kills or injures another, whether that’s another of our pets, a neighbor’s pet, a stranger’s pet, or a stray.
+Unfortunately, dogs kill cats occasionally, and in many cases, the dog owner is completely blindsided and cannot understand why their usually sweet dog would kill a cat.

-Before we get into tips on what to do next if your dog has killed a cat, let’s explore why this may have happened in a bit more depth, as it’s really important for understanding your dog better and not only why they behaved this way but also to understand the responsibilities of being a dog parent.
+Before we get into tips on what to do next if your dog has killed a cat, let’s explore why this may have happened in more depth.
+It’s vital to understand your dog better and determine why they attacked a cat.

 Why Would My Dog Kill a Cat?

 Though many dogs and cats get along perfectly well, in some cases, things can turn nasty without warning.
-Perhaps the dog became overwhelmed by an instinctive prey drive while chasing a cat or they played with a cat—an animal usually smaller and not as powerful as dogs are—too roughly which resulted in tragedy.
+Perhaps the dog became overwhelmed by an instinctive prey drive while chasing a cat, or they played with a cat too roughly, which resulted in tragedy.
 It’s also possible that the dog got into a fight with the cat and overpowered them.

-Most commonly, this kind of incident occurs because the dog may not be used to cats, is not socialized with other animals, feels threatened with the cat’s presence, especially around food sources or toys, has underlying health or behavioral issues, or has a strong chasing instinct.
+This kind of incident occurs most commonly because the dog may not be used to cats, is not socialized with other animals, feels threatened with the cat’s presence, especially around food sources or toys, has underlying health or behavioral issues, or has a strong chasing instinct.

-First of all, this doesn’t mean that your dog is “evil” or a “bad dog.”
-Your dog was likely acting on their instincts and should not be punished for that—if you do try to punish your dog, they won’t be able to comprehend why.
-In short, your dog didn’t know any better in the way you might expect them to—dogs are simply not like humans in this way and don’t process things the same way.
+First, this doesn’t mean your dog is “evil” or a “bad dog.”
+Your dog was likely acting on their instincts and should not be punished.
+If you try to punish your dog, they won’t be able to comprehend why.
+In short, your dog didn’t know any better.

 Furthermore, it does not necessarily mean your dog will attack you, someone else, or a child.
-That said, it’s important to always supervise children around any dogs just to be on the safe side and speak with a professional behaviorist if you have concerns about aggression.
-Dogs may exhibit sudden aggression due to pain or illness, and it’s important to get them examined by your vet in case of any changes in their behavior.
+However, it’s important always to supervise children around dogs to be on the safe side and speak with a professional behaviorist if you have concerns about aggression.
+Dogs may exhibit sudden aggression due to pain or illness, and it’s essential to get them examined by veterinarians in case of any changes in their behavior.

 Dog angry